AndrewJBateman/python-postgres-heroku/README.md

 ## Status & To-do list

-* Status: in dev
+* Status: Fully working in dev.
+Deployed to Heroku

-* To-do: complete tutorial
+* To-do: Use to create more advanced Python-PostgreSQL app

 ## Inspiration